farshed/wu/README.md

 ## Building

-See [Zed development docs](https://zed.dev/docs/development) for building from source.
+Wu builds the same way Zed does.
+See the [Zed development docs](https://zed.dev/docs/development).

 ## Licensing